 |Single room surcharge||369.00|

-Category: 3* hotels and guest houses, depending on availability, rooms with en-suite bathrooms cannot always be booked.
+Hotel information: You will stay in 3* hotels and guest houses.
+Depending on availability, rooms with en-suite bathrooms cannot always be booked.

 | Season 1 |

 |Double room p.p||30.00|